Modularium/Agent-NN/docs/architecture/system_architecture.md

 # System Architecture

-This document provides a comprehensive overview of the Smolit LLM-NN system architecture.
+This document provides a comprehensive overview of the Agent-NN system architecture.

 ## Overview

-Smolit LLM-NN is a distributed multi-agent system that combines large language models with neural networks for intelligent task routing and execution.
+Agent-NN is a distributed multi-agent system that combines large language models with neural networks for intelligent task routing and execution.
 The system is designed to be:

 - Scalable: Handles increasing workloads through distributed processing
 - Resilient: Maintains operation despite component failures